codewithkyle/craftcms-boilerplate/README.md

 # Craft CMS Boilerplate

 A Craft CMS boilerplate utilizing JIT resource fetching, offline first content strategy, context-specific progressive enhancements, and Pjax navigation.
-The goal of this boilerplate is to provide the developers with a sturdy foundation to build upon, the client an accessible and high performant website, and the content editors a simple and rich experience.
+The goal of this boilerplate is to provide developers with a sturdy foundation to build upon, the client an accessible and high performant website, and the content editors a simple and rich experience.

 > **NOTICE:** This is an opinionated system.
 It is built around the idea that one matrix field can be used to create a dynamic page builder.
 It uses [Matrix Mate](https://plugins.craftcms.com/matrixmate) and the [Smith](https://plugins.craftcms.com/smith) plugins to provide an organized and customized content editing experience.
 Designs should be split into blocks and added to the content matrix field.
-When blocks become too complicated split them into several smaller/simpler blocks.
+When blocks become too complicated they should be split into several smaller, simpler blocks.

 ## Key Beliefs

--   Follow the KISS principle (keep it stupid simple)
+-   blocks should follow the KISS principle (keep it stupid simple)
+    -   use Matrix Mate to group fields within a block
+    -   use Matrix Mate to group blocks into intuitive categories
--   Design/blocks should be deliberate and opinionated
+-   blocks should be opinionated
--   Observe [Hicks Law](https://lawsofux.com/hicks-law) when creating blocks
+-   [Hicks Law](https://lawsofux.com/hicks-law) will be observed when creating blocks
+-   a website is a living project - as a clients needs change blocks should be added
+-   leverage the benefits of [modular programming](https://en.wikipedia.org/wiki/Modular_programming)

 ## Getting Started